vbfox/blog/_drafts/fable-react-1-react-in-fable-land.md

 ![Counter = 42]({{"/assets/fable-react/state-counter.png" | relative_url}})

-*Note: This sample use a few react-friendly optimizations that will be the subject of the second post.*
+*Note: This sample uses a few react-friendly optimizations that will be the subject of the second post.*

 ## That's all folks